xsuite/xsuite/docs/environment_api.rst

    * - :ref:`from_​dict(...) <line-api-constructors-and-serialization-method-from-dict>`
      - Rebuild an environment from a serialized dictionary.
    * - :ref:`from_​json(...) <line-api-constructors-and-serialization-method-from-json>`
-     - Constructs an environment from a JSON file.
+     - Construct an environment from a JSON file.
    * - :ref:`to_​dict(...) <line-api-constructors-and-serialization-method-to-dict>`
      - Serialize the environment to a JSON-compatible dictionary.
    * - :ref:`to_​json(...) <line-api-constructors-and-serialization-method-to-json>`
-     - Save the environment to a json file.
+     - Save the environment to a JSON file.

 .. _line-api-deprecated-summary: